narnolddd/FETA3/README.md

 If you have questions, comments, ideas or are having bugs, please don't hesitate to get in touch.
 Drop me an email at n.a.arnold@qmul.ac.uk

+## Citation

+Please cite as:

+Naomi A. Arnold, Raul J. Mondragon, Richard G. Clegg.
+(2019).
+Changing the tune: mixtures of network models that vary in time. arXiv:xxxx.XXXX

 # Building and running

 ## Requirements